farscape-project/amrex-sycl/README.md

 - `amrex_make_opts` is any valid variable or command as listed in [AMReX's documentation](https://amrex-codes.github.io/amrex/docs_html/BuildingAMReX.html)

-As the reader might have guessed and as a quick inspection of `build.sh` will reveal, the script is no more than a wrapper around `GNUMakefile`.
-The makefile reuses the source code from the CUDA version of the tutorial (there really is no CUDA, just generic code that gets versioned by AMReX's conditional compilation flow) and leverages AMReX's existing SYCL compilation flow by setting `USE_SYCL = TRUE`.

 ### Examples

 To build the tutorial for the Nvidia A100 using DPC++ with six parallel jobs: